kriszyp/xstyle/README.md

 	getCssRule().style.color = 'red';

+## Pseudo Definitions

+We can create new definitions for pseudo selectors.
+Pseudo selector definitions begin with a colon.
+For example, we can could create a custom pseudo selector:

+	:custom = module('my-package/custom');

+The module's returned object should have a pseudo method that will be called for handling rule's with the defined pseudo selector.

+Again, we can use a conditional operator if we only want to implement the pseudo if it has not already been provided by the browser.
+For example, if wanted to shim support for the :enabled pseudo, we could implement a shim module and conditionally load it:

+	:enabled =? module('my-package/enabled');

 ### Included Shim Stylesheets

 The shims.css stylesheet also defines shims for pseudo selectors including hover and focus.